 The Sentinel-6/Jason-CS cooperative mission will be implemented by two identical satellites launched in sequence, each with a nominal 5.5 year lifetime.
 In order to provide continuity, the launch of the Sentinel-6/Jason-CS A satellite is planned for 2020 and the launch of the Sentinel-6/Jason-CS B satellite is planned for 2025.

-The Sentinel-6/Jason-CS Project is currently in the development stage and just completed the System Preliminary Design Review and its processes April 12, 2017; following which produced the Systems Engineering Working Group (SEWG) and the Radio Occultation Working Group (ROWG).
+The Sentinel-6/Jason-CS Project is currently in the development and continues with the Systems Engineering Working Group (SEWG), Radio Occultation Working Group (ROWG) and Mission Performance Working Group (MPWG) meetings and reviews.